kubenet-dev/ac2-kubenet-workshop/Part 2/README.md

 ssh dev1 "info interface ethernet-1/{1,2}"
 ```

-Notice no Vlans are actually configure.
+Notice no Vlans are actually configured.
 Now take a look at `configs/vlans.yaml` and apply it.

 ```shell